CrowdStrike/Cloud-GCP/cloud-storage-protection/demo/tutorial.md

 Welcome to the CrowdStrike Falcon GCP Bucket Protection demo environment!

 The name of your test bucket is gs://csexample-cs-protected-bucket.

-There are test files in the /home/user/testfiles folder.
-Use these to test the cloud-function trigger on bucket uploads.

-NOTICE: Files labeled `malicious` are DANGEROUS!

-Use the command `upload` to upload all of the test files to your demo bucket.

-You can view the contents of your bucket with the command `list-bucket`.

-Use the command `get-findings` to view any findings for your demo bucket.
+...
+...
 ```

+---
 Next, you'll use the helper commands to upload the sample files, and check for findings.

 ## Using the Demonstration
-Now that your environment is stood up, and your cloud-shell is configured, you can use the helper commands to test functionality.
+Now that your environment is stood up, and your cloud-shell is configured, you can start testing functionality.

 ### List sample files
 Run the following command to list the sample files: